taehyounpark/queryosity/README.md

 ## Design goals

 - **Clear interface.** Use a clear high-level abstraction layer with modern C++ syntax to specify even the most complex operations.
-- **Customizable operations.** Support for inputs and outputs of any type and arbitrary execution, such as custom dataset formats, column definitions, and aggregation algorithms.
+- **Customizable operations.** Support for inputs and outputs of any type and arbitrary execution, such as custom dataset formats, column definitions, and counter algorithms.
 - **Sensitivity analysis.** Systematic variations of an analysis are automatically propagated and simultaneously processed within one dataset traversal.
 - **Computational efficiency.** Dataset operations are performed for an entry only if needed.
 Dataset traversal is multithreaded.